-PaxWorks‘ mission is to empower girls and teach them leadership skills and foster analytical thinking inside and outside classrooms.
-Our international teaching initiatives support community building and multicultural collaborations.
+PaxWorks‘ mission is to practice effective human relation skills that empower women and girls, teach them leadership, and foster analytical thinking skills.
+Our teaching initiatives support community building and multicultural collaborations.

 By creating space for girls’ teams to lead their class’ discussions, planning, implementation and reporting of a community project, PaxWorks aims at fostering analytical and leaderships skills in these students, which will help them to become community leaders in the future.